heygillianm/JavaSketchbook/README.md

 # Java Sketchbook
 Uses DrawingPanel class written by [Stuart Reges and Marty Stepp](http://www.buildingjavaprograms.com/).
+I really hope I'm not breaking any fair use laws but if I am, please let me know before you expell me.

 Download `DrawingPanel.java` and place it in the same folder as your `.java` file
 or just clone the repo and run your file from there.